containers/ai-lab-recipes/model_servers/whispercpp/README.md

         -e PORT=8001 \
         whisper:image
 ```

+or using the make command:

+`make -f Makefile run`

 By default, a sample `jfk.wav` file is included in the whisper image.
 This can be used to test with.
 The environment variable `AUDIO_FILE`, can be passed with your own audio file to override the default `/app/jfk.wav` file within the whisper image.